-Do you get the sense your employees lack engagement?
-Are you struggling with employee retention?
+Are you struggling to retain employees?
 You might even know they’re not that motivated from conducting engagement studies.
 As a business leader, you’re aware that employees who aren’t engaged are more likely to look for new jobs.
-And this understandably worries you!

 Poor employee engagement is one of the top challenges companies and HR departments face.
-In a Deloitte survey of 7,000 businesses and HR leaders across 130 countries, 85 percent of participants said employee engagement was important.
-Unfortunately, most (64 percent) only measured engagement annually.
+In a Deloitte survey of 7,000 businesses and HR leaders across 130 countries, 85% of participants said employee engagement was important.
+Unfortunately, most (64%) only measured engagement annually.

 All Employees Are Essential

-Businesses have an obligation to ensure their employees know they’re pivotal in terms of contributing to the company’s growth and success, whether they’re front-line employees or not.
+Businesses have an obligation to let their employees know that they’re pivotal in terms of contributing to the company’s growth and success, whether they’re front-line employees or not.

 “In almost any company, employees who aren’t customer-facing play a quality and support role,” said John Fleming, Gallup chief scientist of marketplace management, according to Gallup.
 “One of the critical elements for every worker is a direct line of sight to the customers and how their work affects customers.”

-Unfortunately, Amy Adkins, marketing communications specialist of Gallup, noted that few employees (around 33 percent) are engaged in their work.
+Unfortunately, Amy Adkins, marketing communications specialist of Gallup, noted that few employees (around 33%) are engaged in their work.
 While Adkins specifically talked about front-line employees, we’ll safely assume similar numbers would turn up for those working behind the scenes.

-What is the impact of indifferent, unengaged employees?
+What is the impact of indifferent and unengaged employees?
 Thousands upon thousands of dollars lost.

-Actively recognize and reward employees and have a happier, more engaged team and better employee retention.
+Actively recognize and reward employees and have a happier, more engaged team and to retain employees.
 Recognizing employees’ achievements increases employee happiness and engagement.
 In turn, employee are more likely to stay put.

 If you’re not sure how to recognize employees, here are some simple ways to do so: